 - Lay rectangle 1 on the table with the right side facing upwards

-- Make sure your centre points are marked on the long edges of rectangle 1
+- Make sure your centre points are marked on the long edges of rectangle 1 and mark the centre point on the long raw edge of rectangle 2

 - Starting from the centre points pin the remaining raw edge of rectangle 2 onto rectangle 1 with right sides facing the right side of rectangle 1.